XTB Trading Review 2023

-XTB MetaTrader 4 is available on web and mobile as well as through a desktop app.
+XTB MetaTrader 4 is available on the web and mobile as well as through a desktop app.

 XTB Trading Tools

-XTB offers a few tools within the xStation 5 platform to help inform your trading decisions.
+XTB offers a few tools within the xStation 5 platforms to help inform your trading decisions.
 All of the standard, essential tools are available, including a news feed and economic calendar.

 The news feed pulls in headlines from most major media outlets in the UK, US, and Europe.
 We particularly liked that you can filter the news feed by asset class or search the feed for a specific asset.
 This makes it much easier to find news that’s relevant to the assets you’re trading at any given time.